AlexJReid/blog/content/posts/runhouse/index.md

 ```
 I then stopped the clickhouse server process and copied the `data` and `metadata` out of the container's `/var/lib/clickhouse`.

-These were added to a Dockerfile add a _data layer_ to the Clickhouse image.
+These were added to _data layer_ extending the base Clickhouse image.
 ```
 FROM yandex/clickhouse-server